Lucerne Entry Requirements

 Restricted Items

-- Cultural artifacts and antiques - May require export permits from country of origin and import documentation
+- Cultural artifacts - may require export certificate from country of origin

 Health Requirements